mandana-mazaheri/COMP6971-CONP-concordia/README.md

 ### Installation:

-1. Install [datalad](https://handbook.datalad.org/en/latest/intro/installation.html), in this installation you should install Git, and git-annex.
+1. make sure Git, and [git-annex](https://git-annex.branchable.com/install/) are installed on your machine

 2. Install [CONP_Recommender](https://test.pypi.org/project/CONP-Recommender/0.0/)  (Open **git bash** as terminal on **windows**) or run